Did you know you could be in violation of privacy laws, simply by hosting your website on servers that are physically located outside of Canada?

 Do you really know where your website and customer data is stored?

 If not, you’re in good company.
-Most Canadian businesses aren’t aware of the legal risks they’re taking by not knowing where their data is stored.
+Most Canadian businesses aren’t aware of the legal risks they’re taking by not knowing where their website data is stored.
 They may even think the data is stored in Canada, when in fact it’s somewhere else.
 As Canadian privacy laws change, it’s more important than ever to know the answers to these questions.
 The hard truth is, if you store (or move) any kind of customer or visitor data to, or through, servers that are located outside of Canada, you could find yourself in serious trouble.

 Why is This a Privacy Issue?